magud/fake-news-detection/README.md

 the latter relies on the use of tune to speed up training and to perform grid search.

 In some cases, the model_grid_search didn't end for one run, in that case, the evaluation and testing step
 were performed separately in addition.
-Check **Details on Grid Search scrip** for more details.
+Check **Details on Grid Search script** for more details.

 The folders bert/, roberta/, distilbert/, albert/ and xlnet/ contain the used preloaded weights for all experiments and the grid search.